Shubhamzanzad/LeagueFit/README.md

 ## Introduction
 LeagueFit is a web application that helps users find the top 5 most similar clubs from English Premier League, French League 1 and German 1.
 Bundesliga based on player attributes.
 This application uses cosine similarity to find the club names of 5 most similar players.
-In this project, we used DevOps practices like pipeline creation, containerization and orchestration, monitoring etc.
+In this project, we used DevOps practices like pipeline creation, containerization and orchestration, monitoring etc..

 ## Technologies Used
 - **Frontend** - Python (Streamlit)